Kwanza Hall: 2020 Georgia's 5th district special election

 After the death of incumbent Congressman John Lewis, Hall announced his candidacy for the September 2020 special election to succeed him.
-Hall placed first in the September 29, 2020 general election.
-As no candidate earned 50 percent of votes cast, Hall and the second place finisher, Robert Michael Franklin Jr., advanced to a December runoff election.
+Hall placed first in the September 29, 2020, general election.
+As no candidate earned 50 percent of votes cast, Hall and the second-place finisher, Robert Michael Franklin Jr., advanced to a December runoff election.
 He won the runoff election on December 1, 2020.

 After Congress

 Hall ran for Lieutenant Governor of Georgia in 2022, and placed first in the Democratic primary, but lost the primary runoff to Charlie Bailey.
 On November 4, 2022, Hall endorsed Republican Governor Brian Kemp for re-election, joining 2 other Democrats in crossing party lines.

 Personal life

 Hall is divorced and lives in the Martin Luther King Historic District.
-In August 2020, Hall tested positive for COVID-19.